AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-checkout.md

 ### Set payment information without placing the order

 This call sets payment information and the billing address for the negotiable quote.
-However, Magento does not create an order afterward.
+However, Commerce does not create an order afterward.

 **Sample Usage:**